Unit: Neuro-Immuno Virology

 A- Viruses and Cell cultures

-In vitro analysis are performed with 1) human neuroblastoma : SK-N-SH or neuronally differentiated SK-N-SH /RA cells obtained after trans-retinoic acid (RA) treatment (Wainwright, 2001), 2) human post mitotic neurons NT2-N (Pleasure, 1992) obtained from the NT-2 precursor Ntera-2D1 (Stratagene, La Jolla CA, USA) and differentiated according to a modification of the original procedure (Cheung, 1999) and 3) mixed cultures containing human neurons and astrocytes NT2-N/A (PHOTO 1).
-NT2-N/A are obtained from Ntera-2D1 by a particular protocol of differentiation (Sandhu, 2002).
-Human post-mitotic neurons (NT2-N) and co-cultured neurons and astrocytes (NT2-N/A) are a model of choice to analyze the interactions between human astrocytes and neurons in vitro.
+In vitro analysis are performed human post mitotic neurons NT2-N (Pleasure, 1992) (PHOTO 1) obtained from the NT-2 precursor Ntera-2D1 (Stratagene, La Jolla CA, USA) and differentiated according to a modification of the original procedure (Cheung, 1999).
+Alteration in the differentiation protocols allow also the obtaining of pure astrocytes (NT2-A) or mixed cultures containing human neurons and astrocytes NT2-N/A. Human post-mitotic neurons (NT2-N) and co-cultured neurons and astrocytes (NT2-N/A) are a model of choice to analyze the interactions between human astrocytes and neurons in vitro.
 As the rabies virus infects only neurons, these co-culture experiments will allow us to study the interactions between rabies virus-infected neurons and surrounding non-infected astrocytes (Christophe Préhaud and Mireille Lafage).

 Experiments are performed with neuroprotective and non-neuroprotective rabies virus mutants.